Aftaputra/Microscope-OF/README.md

   * Automatically organises your imports to stop things getting out of hand
   * `poe isort`

-## Build-system
+## Python environment, build, and dependencies

 As of `2.10.0b0` we have switched to using `pipenv` for managing dependencies, and a standard `setuptools` based build system.
 See "local installation" above for instructions on how to install the project.
+Earlier versions of the project used `poetry` but we moved away because of [difficulties](https://gitlab.com/openflexure/openflexure-microscope-server/-/merge_requests/124) getting it to work both on the Raspberry Pi and in our CI pipeline.

+## Creating releases

+* Update the application's internal version number
+    * Edit `setup.py` to update the version number
+    * Git commit and git push
+* Create a new version tag on GitLab (e.g. `v2.6.11`)
+    * Make sure you prefix a lower case 'v', otherwise it won't be recognised as a release!
+    * This tagging will trigger a CI pipeline that builds the JS client, tarballs up the server, and deploys it
+        * Note: This also updates the build server's nginx redirect map file

 ## Changelog generation